Welcome to Modern Power Semiconductors and their Packaging

 Part I) semiconductor theory

 This part aims to give an understanding of semiconductor power switch operations.
-A preliminary comparison between traditional semiconductor technologies, like Silicon, and emerging technologies like GaN and SiC will begin this part.
-Then, an introduction to the PN junction and fundamentals of bipolar junction and field-effect transistors will be given.
+A preliminary introduction to the PN junction and fundamentals of bipolar junction and field-effect transistors will be given.
+Then, a comparison between traditional semiconductor technologies, like Silicon, and emerging technologies like GaN and SiC will follow.
 Successively, referring to MOSFETs and IGBTs, several details about the structure of the elementary cell will be introduced together with the explanation of the fundamental mechanisms taking place during operations, like the Miller plateau, voltage/current overshoot and voltage/current tail.
-An overview of abnormal operations, like unclamped inductive switching (UIS) and short circuit, together with typical unstable phenomenon like current crowding and thermal runaway, will be also given.
-Modern driving strategies, including twolevel turn off and anti-desaturation will be also introduced.
+An overview of abnormal operations, like unclamped inductive switching (UIS) and short circuit, together with typical unstable phenomenon like current crowding and thermal runaway, will be also discussed.
+Finally, modern driving strategies, including two-level turn off and anti-desaturation will be introduced.

 Part II) packaging theory